sphinx-labs/sphinx/docs/ci-proposals.md

 - Enter any RPC node provider API keys in the `env` section of the template.
 - If your repository doesn't use Yarn, update the `yarn --frozen-lockfile` step under `jobs`.
 - If your repository uses pnpm instead of Yarn or npm, change `npx sphinx propose` to `pnpm sphinx propose`.
-- Make sure the path to your Sphinx deployment script in the `npx sphinx propose` command is correct.
+- In the `sphinx propose` command, replace `<path/to/your/script.s.sol>` with the path to your Forge script.

 ## 6. Create the proposal workflow
 Next, we'll create a workflow to propose the deployment when a pull request is merged.